 Intangible assets consist entirely of goodwill.
 There were no additions to goodwill in the year.
-An impairment review was undertaken as at 30 June 2014 using cash flow projections, based on current levels of profitability and assumed growth of 0%-5% and a discount rate of 6%.
+An impairment review was undertaken as at 30 June 2015 using cash flow projections, based on current levels of profitability and assumed growth of 0% to 5% and a discount rate of 4% to 10%.
 The result of the review indicated that no impairment was required.